nomilous/objective.black/ITS_A_VERY_GOOD_PLACE_TO_START.coffee.md

 # Ahem!

-    interjected 'the', BigBang, """
+    interjected 'the', Big.Bang, """
         Any chance you could serve me up a #{ singularity() }
     """
     hell '!!', make it, a 'double'

 .

-    get '/a/load/of/this/guy', (quof) -> quof.s(TheBarman)
+    get '/a/load/of/this/guy', (quof) -> quof.s(The.Barman)

     ['He'].thinks "its already #{ opening.Time }"